-DATE ISSUED: 4/20/20155/9/2008 UPDATE 10283 DEA(LOCAL)-A ADOPTED:
+DATE ISSUED: 4/28/20155/9/2007 UPDATE 10280 DEAA(LOCAL)-A ADOPTED:

-COMPENSATION PLANAND BENEFITS INCENTIVES AND STIPENDS

-DEAA4 (LOCAL) Formatted Table

-STIPEND

-THEUPPLEMENTAL SUPERING ENDENT SHALL RECOMMEND A STIPEND PAY SCHEDULE AS PART OFMASTER TEACHER STIPENDS

-At the annual compensation planend of the District.
-[See DEA]

-The Superintendent or designee may assign noncontractual supplemental duties to personnel exempt under the Fair Labor Standards Act (FLSA), as needed.
-[See DK(LOCAL)] The employeeschool year, a master teacher shall be compensated paid the stipend for these assignments according to any month in which the compensation plan of teacher performed the District.prescribed duties for more than ten days.
-[See DBA]

-If the number of master teachers exceeds the grants allocated, the District shall first fund the stipends for master teachers in their second or third year in the master program, as required by law.
-The District shall distribute the remaining funds among newly assigned master teachers based on:

-LOCAL CRITERIA

-1.Length of time teaching in the subject area.

-2.Seniority in the District, as measured from the employee's most recent date of hire.

-EDUCATOR

-INCENTIVE AND

-INNOVATION

-PROGRAMS

-The Superintendent shall have authority to submit incentive plans and grant applications for incentive and innovation programs to TEA or other granting organizations, on behalf of the Board.
-IncentiveThe incentive plans shall address teacher eligibility, including any exclusions.

-Locally developed incentive programs, if any, shall be addressed in the compensation plan of the District.
-[See also DEA regarding stipends for noncontractual supplemental duties.]

-Formatted: Bullets and Numbering

-COMPENSATION PLAN WAGE AND HOUR LAWS

-DEAB (LOCAL)

-CLASSIFICATION OF POSITIONS

-The Superintendent or designee shall determine the classification of positions or employees as "exempt" or "nonexempt" for purposes of payment of overtime in compliance with the Fair Labor Standards Act (FLSA).

-EXEMPT

-The District shall pay employees who are exempt from the overtime pay requirements of the FLSA on a salary basis.
-The salaries of these employees are intended to cover all hours worked, and the District shall not make deductions that are prohibited under the FLSA.

-An employee who believes deductions have been made from his or her salary in violation of this policy should bring the matter to the District's attention, through the District's complaint policy.
-[See DGBA] If improper deductions are confirmed, the District will reimburse the employee and take steps to ensure future compliance with the FLSA.

-NONEXEMPT

-Nonexempt employees may be compensated on an hourly basis or on a salary basis.
-Employees who are paid on an hourly basis shall be compensated for all hours worked.
-Employees who are paid on a salary basis are paid for up to and including a 40-hour workweek.

-A nonexempt employee shall have the approval of his or her supervisor before working overtime.
-An employee who works overtime without prior approval is subject to discipline but shall be compensated in accordance with the FLSA.

-WORKWEEK DEFINED For purposes of FLSA compliance, the workweek for District employees shall begin at 12:00 a.m.
-Saturday and end at 11:59 p.m.
-Friday.

-COMPENSATORY TIME At the District's option, nonexempt employees may receive compensatory time off, rather than overtime pay, for overtime work.
-The employee shall be informed in advance if overtime hours will accrue compensatory time rather than pay.

-ACCRUAL

-Compensatory time earned by nonexempt employees may not accrue beyond a maximum of 60 hours.
-If an employee has a balance of more than 60 hours of compensatory time, the District shall require the employee to use the compensatory time, or at the District's option, the District shall pay the employee for the compensatory time.

-USE

-An employee shall use compensatory time within the duty year in which it is earned.
-If an employee has any unused compensatory time remaining at the end of a duty year, the District shall pay the employee for the compensatory time.

-UPDATE 102 DEAB(LOCAL)-A Wylie ISD-Taylor County 221912
+1 of 1

+Brackett ISD 136901 COMPENSATION PLANDEAWAGE AND HOUR LAWS(LOCA CLASSIFICATION OF POSITIONS The Superintendent or designee shall determine the class of positions or employees as "exempt" or "nonexempt" for es of payment of overtime in compliance with the Fair Lab Standards Act (FLSA). purpos- EXEMPT The District shall pay employees who are exempt from the time pay requirements of the FLSA on a salary basis.
+The of these employees are intended to cover all hours worke the District shall not make deductions that are prohibited of FLSA. e salaries d, and An employee who believes deductions have been made f her salary in violation of this policy should bring the matte District's attention, through the District's complaint policy.
+DGBA] If improper deductions are confirmed, the District burse the employee and take steps to ensure future comp with the FLSA. r to the [See will reim- NONEXEMPT Nonexempt employees may be compensated on an hourl on a salary basis.
+Employees who are paid on an hourly shall be compensated for all hours worked.
+Employees w paid on a salary basis are paid for up to and including a 4 workweek. basis /ho are A nonexempt employee shall have the approval of his or h pervisor before working overtime.
+An employee who work time without prior approval is subject to discipline but shall compensated in accordance with the FLSA. ks over- WORKWEEK DEFINED For purposes of FLSA compliance, the workweek for Distr ployees shall begin at 12:01 a.m.
+Sunday and end at 12:0 Sunday.
+COMPENSATORY TIME At the District's option, nonexempt employees may receiv pensatory time off, rather than overtime pay, for overtime The employee shall be informed in advance if overtime he accrue compensatory time rather than pay. work.
+ACCRUAL Compensatory time earned by nonexempt employees made crue beyond a maximum of 60 hours.
+If an employee has ance of more than 60 hours of compensatory time, the District is employee to use the compensatory time, or at trict's option, the District shall pay the employee for the context tory time. a bal- strict shall the Dis- USE An employee shall use compensatory time within the duty which it is earned.
+If an employee has any unused compe time remaining at the end of a duty year, the District shall employee for the compensatory time. ensatory

-COMPENSATION PLAN WAGE AND HOUR LAWS
+COMPENSATION PLAN WAGE AND HOUR LAWS DEAB (LOCAL)

-DEAB (LOCAL)